Transfer Records to the Archives

 collapse icon

-Log in to TAPER with your UTLN to complete your Transfer Agreement Form online.
+Go to the Transfer Agreement Form and log in to Kuali with your UTLN.
 You’ll be asked a few questions about the records you’re transferring.
 You’ll then be asked to upload an inventory; please fill out the spreadsheet we sent you and upload it as your inventory.
 (The top row is filled in with sample data as an example; please delete this row and begin with your own data.)
-You must attach an inventory document or enter a plain text inventory in order to complete and submit the transfer agreement form.
+You must attach an inventory document to complete and submit the Transfer Agreement Form.

 • Enter an approximate size for the transfer (probably in megabytes or boxes).